THC and CBD: What is the Difference?

 Where Do We Find THC and CBD?

 Of course, purchasing these products isn't always easy.
-With THC being only legal in certain states, the best place to purchase THC products is from state-licensed dispensaries for the highest quality.
+With THC being only legal in certain states, the best place to buy THC products is from state-licensed dispensaries for the highest quality.
 Our Where's Weed Dispensary Listings are a great place to find dispensaries near you!
-Since CBD is not federally illegal, it's easy to purchase CBD products online.
-One of our favorite online retailers is CBD Infusionz!
+Since CBD is not federally illegal, it's easy to purchase CBD products online, at your local health or holistic medicine store of choice, or even from a dispensary!

 What Are the Health Benefits of CBD and THC?